 The Perfect Easter Recipe- Easter Eggs and Bunnies!

 Thousands of people celebrate the festival of Easter Sunday across the world.
 It is also the end of the 40 days of austerity, fasting, and penance.
 But do you know, Easter Sunday celebrates the resurrection of Christ on Day 3, and children look forward to the chocolate eggs and the Easter egg hunt?
 Yes, you heard it right!
-So, where do the colored eggs fit in?
+So, where do the coloured eggs fit in?
 Well, decorating the eggs is one of the oldest Easter customs.
 There are various traditions involving the Easter Sunday eggs.
 And this very concept of Easter eggs comes from Pagan traditions.
 Plus getting your child to make them is the best idea ever because it is well known how art gets children rolling!

 Why are Easter Sunday eggs used?